Moodwonder/moodwonder/README.md

     npm run build runs webpack will run configurations within webpack.config.js. npm run watch runs webpack --watch to watch and recompile for changes.

-Setting up your Database

-Install MongoDB:

-    brew update
-    brew install mongodb
-    mongod (Make sure you have the permissions to the directory /data/db)

 Configuration